 So Case Dismissed?
 No, not so fast.
 Let’s look closer at this “evidence.”

-What does this photo really illustrate?
+What does this photo really show?

 I enlarged the photo and then looked at everything inside the frame.
 And what I saw made me more determined to get this hotel smoking fee reversed.

 This photo is a snapshot of a coffee cup with cigarette butts inside.
 True.
-But it’s the location of the cup that makes it
+But it’s the location of the cup that makes it questionable.

 The cup is not in a hotel room.
 It appears to be sitting among the clutter on top of the manager’s desk.
 An email with another guest’s personal information is clearly visible.
 And the email is dated one week before Russell checked into the hotel.
 Lastly, the metadata of the photograph says “212 Russell smoking.”
 Russell was in room 417.